-The Bonds have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act") or any U.S. State securities laws and may not be offered or sold in the United States unless an exemption from the registration requirements of the Securities Act is available and in accordance with all applicable securities laws of any state of the United States and any other jurisdiction.
+The Bonds have not been and will not be registered under the United States Securities Act of 1933, as amended (the "Securities Act") or any U.S. State securities laws and may not be offered or sold in the United States or to, or for the account or the benefit of, U.S. persons as defined in Regulation S under the Securities Act ("Regulation S") unless an exemption from the registration requirements of the Securities Act is available and in accordance with all applicable securities laws of any state of the United States and any other jurisdiction.

 The Bonds shall be in registered form in denominations of EUR 100,000 and integral multiples of EUR 1,000 in excess thereof.
-The Bonds will initially be represented by a new global certificate (the "New Global Certificate"), without interest coupons, which will be issued and delivered on or prior to the Issue Date to, and registered in the name of, a nominee for a common depositary (the "Common Depositary") for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking, S.A.("Clearstream, Luxembourg").
-The New Global Certificate shall also, from the Issue Date, represent interests in the Original Bonds as initially represented by a global certificate dated 28 June 2018 (the "Original Global Certificate").
-Interests in the New Global Certificate will be shown on, and transfers thereof will be effected only through, records maintained by Euroclear and Clearstream, Luxembourg and their respective participants.
-Individual bond certificates in definitive form (the "Individual Bond Certificates") evidencing holdings of Bonds will only be available in certain limited circumstances.
-See "Summary of Provisions Relating to the Bonds While in Global Engage."
+The Bonds will initially be represented by a global certificate (the "Global Certificate"), without interest coupons, which will be issued and delivered on or prior to the Issue Date (as defined herein) to, and registered in the name of, a nominee for a common depositary (the "Common Depositary") for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking, S.A.("Clearstream, Luxembourg").
+Interests in the Global Certificate will be shown on, and transfers thereof will be effected only through, records maintained by Euroclear and Clearstream, Luxembourg and their respective participants.
+Individual bond certificates in definitive form (the "Individual Bond Certificates") evidencing holdings of Bonds will only be available in certain limited circum stances.
+See "Summary of Provisions Relating to the Bonds While in Global Form".

-The Original Bonds were assigned a rating of BB by Fitch Ratings Limited ("Fitch") and Ba2 by Moody's Investors Service, Ltd. ("Moody's"), and it is expected that the ratings of the Bonds will be the same, after the issuance of the Bonds.
+The Bonds are expected to be assigned a rating of BB by Fitch Ratings Limited ("Fitch") and Ba2 by Moody's Investors Service, Ltd. ("Moody's").
 Both Fitch and Moody's are established in the European Union and registered under Regulation (EC) No 1060/2009 as amended by Regulation (EU) No 513/2011 (the "CRA Regulation") and are included in the list of credit rating agencies published by the European Securities and Markets Authority on its website in accordance with the CRA Regulation.
 A rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.